koterzynaszymon/qa_app/README.md

 3. Point `NEXT_PUBLIC_APP_URL` to your production URL
 4. Run `supabase db push` against your production Supabase project

+## To Do
+1. Implement some sort of stats on the dashboard, how many questions were asked in the last 7 days or so.
+2. Panel to see moderators for each room and to delete them from room.

 ## License

 Private project.